U.S. flag

 germline mutation

-A gene change in a reproductive cell (egg or sperm) that becomes incorporated into the DNA of every cell in the body of the offspring.
-A variant (or mutation) contained within the germline can be passed from parent to offspring, and is, therefore, hereditary.
+A mutation in a reproductive cell (egg or sperm) that is in the DNA of every cell in the offspring's body.
+A mutation contained within the germline can be passed from parent to offspring and is, therefore, hereditary.
 Also called germline variant.

 germline variant

-A gene change in a reproductive cell (egg or sperm) that becomes incorporated into the DNA of every cell in the body of the offspring.
-A variant (or mutation) contained within the germline can be passed from parent to offspring, and is, therefore, hereditary.
+A variant in a reproductive cell (egg or sperm) that is in the DNA of every cell in the offspring's body.
+A variant contained within the germline can be passed from parent to offspring and is, therefore, hereditary.
 Also called germline mutation.

 gonadal mosaicism